 The budget is adopted by the School's Board of Directors on or before July 1 of each year by motion in the minutes.
 All budget amounts presented in the accompanying supplementary information have been adjusted for legally authorized amendments.
-The basis the School uses for budgeting differs from generally accepted accounting principles in that the District's administrative fee is budgeted as a reduction in budgetary inflows while the administrative fee is reported as an expenditure in accordance with generally accepted accounting principles on the statement of revenues, expenditures and change in fund balance.
-For the year ended June 30, 2018, actual expenditures exceeded budgeted appropriations by \$135,583 which was funded by greater than anticipated current year budgetary resources.
+The budget for the general fund is adopted on the modified accrual basis of accounting which is the same used for financial reporting purposes.